Morella (short story)

-Plot summary
+Plot

-An unnamed narrator marries Morella, a woman with great scholarly knowledge who delves into studies of the German philosophers Fichte and Schelling, dealing with the question of identity.
-Morella spends her time in bed reading and teaching her husband.
-Realizing her physical deterioration, her husband, the narrator, becomes frightened and wishes for his wife's death and eternal peace.
-Eventually, Morella dies in childbirth proclaiming: "I am dying.
-But within me is a pledge of that affection... which thou didst feel for me, Morella.
-And when my spirit departs shall the child live."
+An unnamed narrator, deeply affected by his friend Morella, marries her despite not feeling romantic love, drawn instead by an indefinable, intense connection.
+Morella, a reclusive and profoundly erudite woman, immerses him in her mystical studies, particularly German metaphysical texts on identity, pantheism, and reincarnation.
+Over time, the narrator grows disturbed by her eerie presence, her cold touch, and her otherworldly voice, which shift his joy into horror.
+As Morella's health declines, marked by tuberculosis-like symptoms, he secretly wishes for her death, tormented by her unsettling gaze and cryptic demeanor.

-As the daughter gets older the narrator notices she bears an uncanny resemblance to her mother, but he refuses to give the child a name.
-By her tenth birthday the resemblance to Morella is frightening.
-Her father decides to have her baptized to release any evil from her, but this event brings the mother's soul back into her daughter.
-At the ceremony, the priest asks the daughter's name, to which the narrator replies "Morella".
-Immediately, the daughter calls out, "I am here!" and dies.
-The narrator himself bears her body to the tomb and finds no trace of the first Morella where he lays the second.
+Morella dies during childbirth, prophesying that her child will live and that the narrator, who never loved her in life, will adore her in death.
+The daughter, eerily identical to Morella in appearance and intellect, grows unnaturally fast, displaying her mother's mature wisdom and haunting traits.
+The narrator, both adoring and terrified, avoids naming her, fearing the implications of her uncanny resemblance.
+At her baptism, compelled by an inexplicable urge, he names her Morella, causing her to collapse, proclaiming, "I am here!"
+The narrator buries her in the family vault, laughing bitterly upon finding no trace of the first Morella's remains.

 Analysis

 The narrator's decision to name his daughter Morella implies his subconscious desire for her death, just as he had for her mother.
 Allen Tate suggested that Morella's rebirth may be her becoming a vampire to wreak vengeance on the narrator.

 Poe explores the idea of what happens to identity after death, suggesting that if identity survived death it could exist outside the human body and return to new bodies.
 He was influenced in part by the theories of identity by Friedrich Wilhelm Joseph Schelling, whom he mentions in the story.

 There are a number of possible origins for the name "Morella".
 It is the name of the Venerable Mother Juliana Morell (1595–1653), who was the fourth Grace and tenth Muse in a poem by poet Lope de Vega.
 "Morel" is the name of black nightshade, a poisonous weed related to one from which the drug belladonna is derived.
-It occurs in Presburg (now Bratislava), a reputed home of black magic where Morella is said to have received her education.
+It occurs in Pressburg (now Bratislava), a reputed home of black magic where Morella is said to have received her education.